elunna/nerfhack-changelog/README.md

 * Reduced weight of pick-axe to 75 aum (SLASH'EM)
 * Reduced weight of potions to 10 aum
 * Increased the prices of many magical tools
-* Raised price of magic lamp to 500 (xNetHack)
-* magic lamps are more rare, wax candles are more common
-* magic lamps will never appear in lighting shops.
-Instead, magic candles take their place.
+* magic lamps have been removed and replaced by magic candles.

 * eroded unlocking tools have a chance to break when applied
 * cursed unlocking tools also have a chance to break (EvilHack)